execRooted/execRooted/README.md

 # execrooted (rooted)

 Welcome to my GitHub!
-I’m **rooted**, a coder and tinkerer passionate about building practical and fun projects.
+I’m **rooted**, coder and tinkerer passionate about building practical and fun projects.
-I primarily work with C, C#, Rust, Python, Arduino (C++), and Shell scripting.
+I primarily work with C, C#, Rust, Python, Arduino (C++), Assembly and Shell scripting.
 I like creating tools and experimenting with new ideas.

 ---